rishvanth-kp/its_a_scam/doc/content/10x_atac_seq.md

 ```

 Where `{input}.bam` file is `sample_makrdup.bam` for 10x ATAC-seq
-protocol or the `sample_bc_match.sam` for the 10x multiome protocol.
+protocol or the `sample_bc_match.bam` for the 10x multiome protocol.

 This will generate a new bam file that have just the alignments that
 belong to cells contained in `sample_bc_counts.txt`.